aytchee8/hee8-leaderboard-flutter/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a Flutter web leaderboard for the HEE8 project.

+Feel free to open a pull request if you want to contribute.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started if you are new to Flutter:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)